colonyos/documentation/docs/_sources/colonies-cli.rst.txt

 Get statistics
 --------------
 All valid users and executors can get statistics on a colony.
+Set the ``COLONIES_PRVKEY`` environment variable to interact with a colony, and the ``COLONIES_COLONY_NAME`` environment variable to specify the colony name.

 .. code-block:: console